-Only eleven years old, when Johan has his first recording session’s as a member of the famous children’s choir “De Leidsche Sleuteltjes”.
+Only eleven years old, Johan has his first recording sessions as a member of the famous children’s choir “De Leidsche Sleuteltjes”.
 They record an album called “ABBA for children” and the single pony, pony, pony leads to some TV performances.

-After finishing his composition study at the Utrecht school or arts, Johan runs a small studio in The Hague working with a lot of analogue gear like the Roland MKS series and Akai Samplers.
+After finishing his composition study at the Utrecht School of Arts, Johan ran a small studio in The Hague working with a lot of analogue gear like the Roland MKS series and Akai Samplers.

-After returning to the Netherlands and a steady job as a music/studio teacher, I bought a house and converted it to a recording studio.
-Isolated all the walls and concrete floors with a build-in foley stage.
+After returning to the Netherlands and a steady job as a music/studio teacher, Johan bought a house and converted it to a recording studio!
+Isolating all the walls and concrete floors with a build-in foley stage was a challenge.

-It was not big but we worked on some great projects.
+It was not big but it worked great on most projects.

-Today Soundgram Post is a creative place for writing scores and songs, sounddesign for projects ranging from animations and games to horror scores and police investigation TV series
+Today Soundgram Post is a creative place for writing songs, scores and sound design for projects ranging from animations and games to horror scores, documentaries and police investigation TV series…